chinchang/kushagra.dev/_posts/2016-01-31-backgroundcolor-in-currentcolor.markdown

 }
 {% endhighlight %}

 Yes, we need still need to mention color 2 times for each new container, but still better than 3 times.
 More importantly, all the arrow related code is just at one place and not duplicated for each container.
-Plus we don't have to use that dirty `!important` and much less code.
+Plus we don't have to use that dirty `!important` and have much less code.

 **Improved Demo:**